garethrogers2828/goodfellas/README.md

 ## Credits

-The majority of the code was written referencing Code Institute’s Diploma in Full Stack Software Development
+The majority of the code was written referencing Code Institute’s Diploma in Full Stack Software Development.

 https://codeinstitute.net

-I have enhanced knowledge of bootstrap to reduce the amount of CSS that needs to be written.
+I have enhanced my knowledge of bootstrap to reduce the amount of CSS that needs to be written.

 https://getbootstrap.com/docs/5.3